readthedocs/readthedocs.org/docs/user/user-defined-redirects.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A link to the root language of your documentation (``<slug>.readthedocs.io/en/``)
-will redirect to the  :term:`default version` of that translation.
+will redirect to the  :term:`default version` of that language.

 ..
 TODO: Remove this once the feature is default on .com